 We examined an improvement of learning performance for a reinforcement learning by introducing a reaction for collision avoidance as an intrinsic behavior.
-Through our experients by the computer simulation, it was certified that this method can be effective for somewhat difficult task, such as path finding by a mobile robot with local sensors.
+Through our experiments by the computer simulation, it was certified that this method can be effective for somewhat difficult task, such as path finding by a mobile robot with local sensors.

 It was easy to introduce this type of strategy into EBRL, however we need to develop additional mechanism to measure the confidence of decision making for other types of RL algorithms such as look-up table, artificial neural network, classifier system, and so on.
-Application to more practical task is also our future work.
+The variance of probabilities in the stochastic action selector might be useful to measure the confidence, if it uses this type of mechanism just like as roulette wheel action selection in Q-learning[5].